DataDog/heroku-buildpack-datadog/README.md

 ## Upgrading and slug recompilation

-Upgrading this buildpack or modifying certain buildpack options requires you to clear your application's build cache and recompile your slug.
+Upgrading this buildpack or modifying certain buildpack options requires you to recompile your slug.

 The following options require a slug recompilation: